 Within our school, various programs are offered for those with disabilities and special needs encompassing intervention and extension.
 An Intervention Teacher services the school.
 Students with special needs are fully integrated into the regular class setting.
-We have a Special Education Program with a teacher working closely with our students with disabilities and Gifted Education Mentors, who work with our students who require extension in their learning.
+We have a Special Education Program with two teachers, working closely with our students with disabilities and Gifted Education Mentors, who work with our students who require extension in their learning.
 This team is responsible for our 'Visible Learning' Program.

 The increasing cultural diversity of students brings added richness and responsibilities to the operation of the school.

-Students with English as their second language are supported by our EAL/D teacher.
+Our EAL/D teacher supports students with English as their second language.

-Other specialist teaching staff include: - Teacher Librarian, Science, Art, Dance, Drama, Media and Music Teachers, Physical Education Teacher and Italian Teacher.
-Visiting personnel include - Instrumental Music Teachers, Guidance Officer, School Nurse and Advisory Visiting Teachers for students with special needs along with our Artist in Residence.
+Other specialist teaching staff include - Teacher Librarian, Science, Art, Dance, Drama, Media and Music Teachers, Physical Education Teacher and Italian Teacher.
+Visiting personnel include - Instrumental Music Teachers, Guidance Officer, School Nurse and Advisory Visiting Teachers for students with special needs, along with our Artist in Residence.

-Our social skills program is supported by a Student Success teacher and we have developed our whole school Responsible Behaviour Plan which can be located on the school website.
+A Student Success Teacher supports our social skills program and we have developed our whole school Responsible Behaviour Plan that can be located on the school website.